 It wouldn’t be a roundup of Canadian snacks without something maple syrup-flavoured!
 Coca-Cola unveiled a Quebec Maple Syrup flavour in 2020 as a tribute to the province’s maple harvest heritage and status as the country’s leading producer of the sticky stuff.
 Although this combination sounds like it would result in a cloyingly sweet drink, people have described the maple’s distinctive smokiness and sweetness as a subtle, yet tasty twist on the classic cola.

-Check out the best maple syrup farms to visit across Canada.
+Check out the country’s must unique maple syrup farms.

 When you’re crunched for time—or can’t be bothered to cook yet another meal—instant ramen is always there to save the day.
 While you can find hundreds of different varieties at any Canadian grocery or convenience store today, Mr. Noodles been a staple since the 1970s.
 In a matter of minutes, the contents of each square package combine into a hearty helping of flavourful noodles.
 Add in a soft-boiled egg, sliced pork belly and a sprinkle of green onions for a comforting snack that’s practically gourmet.

 One bite of this ubiquitous Canadian treat and you can practically hear O Canada playing.
 Each maple leaf-shaped cookie, filled with a layer of velvety syrup-infused creme, is a sugary indulgence that’ll instantly evoke memories of school trips to the sugarbush.
 Pair it with an extra-large double-double for a truly patriotic snack.

 Here’s where to find Canada’s best cups of coffee.